Introduction to Risk Management for Wholesale Electricity Markets

-Tim Metts, Principal & Founder, Eos Risk Management LLC
+Timothy Metts, Founder and Principal, Eos Risk Management LLC

 We will be using Microsoft Teams to facilitate your participation in the upcoming event.
 You do not need to have an existing Teams account in order to participate in the broadcast – the course will play in your browser and you will have the option of using a microphone to speak with the room and ask questions, or type any questions in via the chat window and our on-site representative will relay your question to the instructor.

 - IMPORTANT NOTE: After November 30 you will not be able to join a Teams meeting using Internet Explorer 11.
 Microsoft recommends downloading and installing the Teams app if possible.
 You may also use the Edge browser or Chrome.